Supply Chain Master Data

 Materials Master

-The Material Master is often the starting point of the supply chain data model.
+The Material Master is the beginning for any supply chain operation.
 Every movement, whether it involves raw materials from a supplier or finished goods delivered to a customer, begins with how the material itself is defined.

 In manufacturing industries, where materials flow from production plants to warehouses, and from there to customer sites or service centres, the accuracy of these movements depends on the precision of material data that defines what is being moved, in what form, and under what handling conditions.

-Each material record within the Supply Chain data carries standardized identifiers and attributes, specification codes, dimensions, unit of measure, Bill of Materials (BOM) references, and standard cost.
+Each material record within the Supply Chain data carries standardized identifiers and attributes, specification codes, dimensions, unit of measure, Bill of Materials (BOM) references, and standard cost, like

 These attributes are not static; they guide the rules by which enterprise systems like ERP, WMS, and TMS execute their respective functions.